I.W. Schlesinger: Coming to South Africa

-After Schlesinger read of the discovery of gold in the Witwatersrand, he traveled to South Africa in 1894 against his family's wishes.
+After Schlesinger read of the discovery of gold in the Witwatersrand, he traveled to the South Africa Republic in 1894 against his family's wishes.
 In Johannesburg, he at first worked as a traveling salesman of American goods, but began working for the Equitable Insurance Company when he realized it would be more profitable, and became a highly successful insurance agent, exceeding all records in the field.
 Over the course of two years, Schlesinger prospered, earning £1,000 in commission selling policies on journeys throughout South Africa and German South West Africa.
 He thereby gained a detailed knowledge of the land and its people, and his clients included the chiefs of Swaziland.

 Insurer, property developer, and financier

 According to one source, Schlesinger was appointed regional manager by Equitable in Ireland on the eve of the Second Boer War.
 According to another source, he was still an American citizen during the war and enjoyed considerable freedom as such, until the disruption to commerce led him to return to America, from there moving on to Ireland to sell the same insurance.
 After the war, in any case, he returned to Johannesburg to launch a property development firm, the African Realty Trust.
-Until 1904, the Trust developed new neighborhoods in Port Elizabeth (Mount Pleasant) and Johannesburg (Orange Grove, Houghton, and Killarney) where salary-earners were given the opportunity to mortgage homes, a first in South Africa.
+Until 1904, the Trust developed new neighborhoods in Port Elizabeth (Mount Pleasant) and Johannesburg (Orange Grove, Houghton, Parkmore and Killarney) where salary-earners were given the opportunity to mortgage homes, a first in South Africa.

 At the end of 1904, he founded his first Insurance company, the African Life Assurance Society, with the £20,000 he had earned from the development of the suburb of Parkhurst.
 During its first year in business, the company sold 2,274 policies worth £1 million, a record for a new business in the industry at the time.
 As managing director, he organized the entire company from the boardroom to the stationery box and personally coached all recruiters and agents.

-In 1905, he bought the financially struggling Robinson South African Bank (founded by J.B.
-Robinson) and converted it into the Colonial Banking and Trust Company, which specialized in small business loans.
+In 1905, he bought the financially struggling Robinson South African Bank (founded by Sir Joseph Robinson) and converted it into the Colonial Banking and Trust Company, which specialized in small business loans.
 In 1911, he founded the African Guarantee and Indemnity Corporation to provide all types of insurance.